Skip to main content

 Advancing our understanding of hormonal recalibration in the context of cardiac health requires moving from foundational concepts to the clinical strategies that guide safe application.
 A central organizing principle in modern endocrinology and cardiology is the “timing hypothesis”.

-This concept proposes that the cardiovascular effects of are critically dependent on when it is started relative to the onset of menopause.
+This concept proposes that the cardiovascular effects of menopausal hormone therapy are critically dependent on when it is started relative to the onset of menopause.
 Initiating therapy in the early stages of postmenopause, typically within the first 10 years and before the age of 60, appears to interact with the body’s systems differently than initiation in the later postmenopausal years.

 Think of the vascular system as a complex piece of biological architecture.
 In the years immediately following menopause, the structure is still relatively sound, even with the withdrawal of estrogen.
 Introducing hormone therapy at this stage can be likened to performing preventative maintenance on a fundamentally healthy building; it may help preserve the flexibility and function of the arterial walls.